microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Disable staging](./Media/DisableStaging.png)

+1. In the bottom right corner click the chevron next to **Publish** to view all options, before selecting the **Publish** option.

+    > [!IMPORTANT]
-1. In the bottom right corner click the chevron next to **Publish**.
-The **Publish** or **Publish now** options are the default behavior that will publish and refresh your dataflow.
+    > The **Publish** (also known as **Publish now**) option is the default behavior that will publish and refresh your dataflow.
 Alternatively, the **Publish later** to only publish the metadata and underlying formula logic of your dataflow.
-Select the **Publish** option to save and close your dataflow and start the refresh.

     ![Publish later](./Media/PublishLater.png)

-1. After publishing the dataflow and the refresh has completed, select the ellipses **(…)** next to the OnlineSalesDataflow item within the workspace.
-Then select **Refresh history**.
+1. After publishing the dataflow and once the refresh is complete, select the ellipses **(…)** next to the **OnlineSalesDataflow** item within the workspace.
+Then, select **Refresh history**.

     ![Refresh history](./Media/RefreshHistory.png)

-1. Within the Refresh history window, select the refresh under the **Start time** to drill into the refresh details.
+1. Within the **Refresh history** window, select a refresh under the **Start time** to view the refresh details.

     ![Refresh history start time](./Media/RefreshHistoryStartTime.png)

-1. In the Details page we can wiew the Tables and Activities that occurred within our dataflow.
+1. In the **Details** page, we can wiew the Tables and Activities that occurred within our dataflow.
 Once done, select the **X** in the top right corner to close.
+    > [!IMPORTANT]
-    - **Important note:** Selecting the text will drill into more details including timings, endpoints, the engine used and more.
+    > Selecting the linked text will drill into more details including timings, endpoints, the engine used, and more.

     ![Refresh details](./Media/RefreshDetails.png)

 ## View lakehouse tables

-1. In the Workspace select the eppises **(...)** next to the **Lakehouse** item called **SalesLakehouse** and choose the **View details** option.
+1. In the Workspace, select the ellipsis **(…)** next to the Lakehouse item named **SalesLakehouse**, and then choose the **View details** option.

     ![View Lakehouse details](./Media/ViewDetailsLakehouse.png)

-1. In the **Lakehouse** details page we can view the SQL connection string which allows us to use external tools like [Azure Data Studio](https://azure.microsoft.com/products/data-studio/) or [SQL Server Management Studio](https://learn.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) to explore lakehouses and query the data.
-Additional information like downstream items and their Relation to the lakehouse for lineage are also include.
-Let's select **Open** to continue.
+1. On the Lakehouse details page, you can find the SQL connection string.
+This connection string allows you to use external tools like [Azure Data Studio](https://azure.microsoft.com/products/data-studio/)  or [SQL Server Management Studio](https://learn.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) to explore lakehouses and query the data.
+You can also find additional information about downstream items and their relation to the lakehouse for lineage.
+Let’s select **Open** to continue.

     ![Open lakehouse](./Media/OpenLakehouse.png)

-1. To view the **Tables** created from our Datalfow Gen2 in the object explorer, select any of the tables from the list (ex. select DimDate).
-These tables are created using the Delta Lake format (a parquet file format) which are optimized for analytics and have been optimized using [V-Order](https://learn.microsoft.com/fabric/data-engineering/delta-optimization-and-v-order?tabs=sparksql) that enables lightning-fast reads under the Microsoft Fabric compute engines, such as Power BI, SQL, Spark and others.
+1. To view the **Tables** created from our Dataflow Gen2 in the object explorer, select any of the tables from the list (e.g., select DimDate).
+These tables are created using the Delta Lake format, which is a parquet file format optimized for analytics.

+    They have been further optimized using [V-Order](https://learn.microsoft.com/fabric/data-engineering/delta-optimization-and-v-order?tabs=sparksql) to enable lightning-fast reads under Microsoft Fabric compute engines, such as Power BI, SQL, Spark, and others.

-    Once done, we’ll return to the Workspace view by selecting our workspace from the side-rail on the left.
+    Once we’re done, we can return to the Workspace view by selecting our workspace from the side-rail on the left.

+    > [!IMPORTANT]
-    - **Important note:** If you do not see your tables or they are undefined, select the **Refresh** option in the top left of the Lakehouse explorer.
+    > If you do not see your tables or they are undefined, select the **Refresh** option in the top left of the Lakehouse explorer.

     ![Lakehouse view](./Media/LakehouseView.png)

-1. In the Workspace select the eppises **(...)** next to the **Dataflow Gen2** item called **OnlineSalesDataflow** and choose the **Edit** option.
+1. In the Workspace, select the eppises **(...)** next to the **Dataflow Gen2** item named **OnlineSalesDataflow**, and choose the **Edit** option.

     ![Lakehouse view](./Media/EditDataflowEntry.png)